Characiformes

 Characiformes /ˈkærəsᵻfɔːrmiːz/ is an order of ray-finned fish, comprising the characins and their allies.
-Grouped in 18 recognized families, more than 2000 different species are described, including the well-known piranha and tetras.
+Grouped in 28 recognized families, more than 2000 different species are described, including the well-known piranha and tetras.
 Characins are most diverse in the Neotropics, where they are found in lakes and rivers throughout most of South and Central America.
 At least 209 species of characins are found in Africa, including the distichodontids, citharinids, alestids, and hepsetids.
-The rest of the characins originate from the Americas.
+The rest of the characins originate in the Americas.

 A few characins become quite large, and are important as food or game.
 Most, however, are small shoaling fish (or forage fish).
 Many species commonly called tetras are popular in aquaria because of their bright colors, general hardiness, and tolerance towards other fish in community tanks.

 Description

 Characins possess a Weberian apparatus, a series of bony parts connecting the swim bladder and inner ear.
 Superficially, the Characiformes somewhat resemble their relatives of the order Cypriniformes, but may have a small, fleshy adipose fin between the dorsal fin and tail.
 Most species have teeth within the mouth, since they are often carnivorous.
 The body is almost always covered in well-defined scales.
 The mouth is also usually not truly protractile.

 The largest characins are Hydrocynus goliath (the goliath tigerfish of Alestidae), Salminus brasiliensis or Salminus franciscanus (golden dourado of Bryconidae), and Hoplias aimara (a traíra or wolffish of Erythrinidae), all of which are over 1 m long.
 Many members are under 3 cm, and the smallest in size is about 1.4–1.7 cm in the Bolivian pygmy blue characin, Xenurobrycon polyancistrus.